 Protecting the Nation from Foreign Terrorist Entry into the United States

-(Washington, D.C.) – Yesterday, the Immigration Reform Law Institute (IRLI) filed a friend-of-the-court brief (attached here) in one of the main federal lawsuits challenging President Trump’s March 6th Executive Order (EO) to temporarily freeze the issuance of visas to certain previously designated terror-risk countries.
-The lawsuit was brought on behalf of several taxpayer-funded refugee-lobby organizations by the American Civil Liberties Union and the George Soros-funded National Immigration Law Center.
+(Washington, D.C.) – Today, the Immigration Reform Law Institute (IRLI) filed a friend-of-the-court brief (attached here) in a federal lawsuit brought by the State of Hawaii to challenge as unlawful President Trump’s new Executive Order (EO) temporarily freezing the issuance of visas to certain previously designated terror-risk nations.
+The President signed the EO on Monday, which is scheduled to take effect March 16.

 In the case of State of Hawaii v.
 Trump, the State is seeking a temporary restraining order (TRO) against the EO’s implementation.
 A hearing on the State’s request is scheduled for March 15.

 Hawaii alleges that the new EO violates, among other things, the U.S. Constitution’s Establishment Clause by disfavoring Islam, the Equal Protection Clause by discriminating on the basis of religion and/or national origin, nationality, or alienage, and the Due Process Clause by restricting travel and depriving liberty interests without a hearing.
 Also joining Hawaii in the lawsuit is Ismail Elshikh, Imam of the Muslim Association of Hawaii, who alleges that the EO inflicts injury on Muslims in Hawaii, including his family and members of his Mosque.